-When you create a replication policy, it is automatically enabled.
+When you create a new replication policy, it is automatically enabled.
 If you disable a replication policy, it can be reenabled at a later time.

-Managing replication policies.
+Managing replication schedules.

-1. From Cloudera Manager, select Replication > Replication Policies.
+1. From Cloudera Manager, select Replication Replication Policies.

-Click Actions for Selected and select Enable | Disable | Delete as applicable.
-To enable, disable, or delete multiple replication policies, you can select the policies from the Replication Policies page and repeat step 2.
+Select Actions for Selected drop-down and Enable | Disable | Delete as applicable.
+To enable, disable, or delete multiple replication schedules, you can select those policies from the Replication Policies page and repeat step 2.

-Replicating Data to Impala Clusters
+Replicating data to Impala clusters

-Impala metadata is replicated as part of regular Hive replication operations.
+Impala metadata is replicated as part of regular Hive/Impala replication operations.